Home Injectafer Lawsuits

 Latest Injectafer Lawsuit Updates

-However, several cases consolidated into mini multidistrict litigation in the Eastern District of Pennsylvania federal court have entered an apparent settlement with Luitpold Pharmaceuticals.
+Several cases consolidated into mini multidistrict litigation in the Eastern District of Pennsylvania federal court entered into an apparent settlement with Luitpold Pharmaceuticals.
 These cases were before Judge Wendy J. Beetlestone.

 Status of Injectafer Lawsuits